-- Recently completed public improvements indude completion of storm culvert which benefits all of uptown Charlotte and paving for sidewalks, Pearl plaza and Jacob's Ladder. - \$2.3M commitment to Charlotte Small Business Growth Fund completed in May 2024. - Over 5,000 construction jobs created to date, with 700 employees on site each day on average (760 at peak). - Funds in place to provide scholarships to students pursuing healthcare careers. - MOU for CMS partnership supporting NextUP STEM programming signed in January 2025.
+- Recently completed public improvements include completion of storm culvert which benefits all of uptown Charlotte and paving for sidewalks, Pearl plaza and Jacob's Ladder. - \$2.3M commitment to Charlotte Small Business Growth Fund completed in May 2024. - Over 5,000 construction jobs created to date, with 700 employees on site each day on average (760 at peak). - Funds in place to provide scholarships to students pursuing healthcare careers. - MOU for CMS parthership supporting NextUP STEM programming signed in January 2025.
 Program launched in July 2024 with teacher PD program.
 See detail on slides 3 and 4. - Pearl Community Advisory Council established in January 2024.
 4th meeting held in December.
 Currently electing a Youth At Large Seat rep - Early College at The Pearl approved by Joint Advisory Committee and State Board of Education.
-Via this new program, CCHS plans to place 100 students annually into 4 healthcare pathways, with ultimate placement into j
+Via this new program, CCHS plans to place 100 students annually into 4 healthcare pathways, with ultimate placement into jobs at Advocate Health as an extension of Rise to Success program.